Room Makeover Ideas: How to Paint Paneling

 Posted on December 28, 2022

 If your home has been rockin’ the rustic wood panel vibe since the 70s, you might be looking for tips on painting wood paneling to introduce a more fresh or modern feel.

 Paneling is more versatile than homeowners think.
 A fresh coat of paint can transform an old-fashioned space into a room Joanna Gaines would be proud of.

-If you’re wondering how interior painting can give your wood paneling a boost, keep reading.
-Here are some of the many design options to consider before hiring professional painters.
+Discover how painting wood paneling can give your tired wood paneling new life.
+Here are some of the many design options before hiring professional painters.

 If you don’t want to go bold, there are plenty of other options.
 Try a whitewash for a happy middle ground.
 This wood paneling makeover idea adds modern charm to the wood by using paint mixed with water.
 Once you apply the paint, make sure to wipe it off right away to get lighter wood.

 Painting wood panels a darker color can be a showstopper, but be careful not to overdo this tempting makeover idea.
 Grey and grey blues are gorgeous tones to paint the wood paneling.